Ajaykvishwakarma/levi-s.in/README.md

 ### Over_All

-That is so funny! :joy:
+That was so funny! :joy: